shichao-an/notes/docs/apue/ch5.md

 `S` | wide character string (XSI option, equivalent to `ls`)

 With the normal conversion specification, conversions are applied to the arguments in the order they appear after the format argument.
-An alternative conversion specification syntax allows the arguments to be named explicitly with the sequence `%n$` representing the nth argument.
+An alternative conversion specification syntax allows the arguments to be named explicitly with the sequence `%n$` representing the *n*th argument.

 The following five variants of the printf family are similar to the previous five, but the variable argument list (`...`) is replaced with `arg`.